 Birthstones are gems that are associated with the month that a person was born.
-Every month has a beautiful and unique gemstone, some of which you may be more familiar with than others, with the January birthstone being garnet.
-Here you will learn about the history of the garnet birthstone!
+Every month has a beautiful and unique gemstone, some of which you may be more familiar with than others, and the January birthstone is garnet.
+There’s no secondary January birthstone, though some months have one.
+Here, you will learn about the history of the garnet birthstone!

 January Birthstone: Garnet

-Traditionally the January birthstone garnet is believed to bring good fortune and mental clarity to those who wore them.
+Traditionally, the January birthstone garnet is believed to bring good fortune and mental clarity to those who wore them.
+Some regard it as a good karma stone, associating it with good karma and good health.
 But today, birthstones are often given as gifts, used for fashion pieces, and even engagement rings!

 Gemstones come in all different colors.
-While some are more popular than others, many can act as an excellent diamond alternative or accent stone to white diamonds for your engagement ring.
-Additionally, garnet jewelry can make a fantastic gift for anyone board in January.
+While some such as red garnets are more popular than others, many can act as an excellent diamond jewelry alternative or accent stone to white diamonds for your engagement ring.
+Additionally, garnet jewelry can make a fantastic gift for anyone born in January.

 What Is a Garnet?

 If you’re lucky enough to be born in January, your birthstone is garnet — a beautiful and typically dark red, sometimes reddish-orange colored stone.
-You may even see some in yellow or emerald green.
+People often compare the color to that of a bright red pomegranate fruit.
+But not all garnets are red– you may even see some of these precious stones in yellow or emerald green.

 In the Middle Ages, deep red garnet jewelry was a favorite of nobility and clergy.
 This blood-red gemstone was also popular in the Victorian era when jewelry would feature this gem long before diamonds were in fashion.

-According to ancient Indian astrology, the birthstone for January is believed to eliminate negative feelings and instead instill self-confidence and promote clarity of the mind and creative thinking.
+According to ancient Indian astrology, the January birthstone garnet is believed to eliminate negative feelings and instead instill self-confidence and promote clarity of the mind and creative thinking.
 It is also thought to be a gemstone that will keep one safe while traveling.

-Whatever symbolism you choose to believe, one thing is certain; garnet is a stunning stone!
-Garnets can be found in various regions worldwide, but Africa supplies much of the world’s supply.
+Whatever symbolism you choose to believe, one thing is certain; garnet is a stunning gem!
+The garnet stone can be found in various regions worldwide, but Africa supplies much of the world’s supply.

-Most widely known for its deep red color, garnets come in various other colors, making them unique!
+Most widely known as a deep red gemstone, garnets come in various other colors, making them unique!
 Orange, purple, black, green, and blue (although extremely rare) are all common colors for this gemstone.
-From the purple garnet with its royal plum color to the Demantoid garnet with its vivid green color, there’s no doubt that garnets are a thing of beauty.
+From the purple garnet with its royal plum color to the demantoid garnet with its vivid green color, there’s no doubt that garnets are a thing of beauty.
 Some garnets even come in color-changing varieties, where the stone will reveal different colors depending on the light.
 While appearing to look gray, the stone will then change to a purple hue when viewed under a different light!
 If your birthstone is garnet, but you’re not a fan of the red color, chances are there’s another garnet that has a color you’ll love!

 The rarity of a garnet depends on the specific variety you have your eye on.
-Some can be much rarer and thus more expensive, such as the Demantoid or Tsavorite mentioned below.
+The major types include pyrope, almandine, spessartine, grossular, and andradite.
+Some can be much rarer and thus more expensive, such as the demantoid or tsavorite mentioned below.
 However, the popular deep red garnets are much more common.

-If you are looking for a more exotic version of the January birthstone, you are in luck!
+If you are looking for a more exotic version of January’s birthstone, you are in luck!
 There are many variations of garnet found at different locations.
 This birthstone for January has a long and storied history.

-This version of the January birthstone is usually a lighter red, sometimes with a brownish tinge.
-Pyrope Garnets are and make for a beautiful garnet.
-These are ofter very clean with few inclusions.
+This version of the January birthstone garnet is usually a lighter red, but it is sometimes more of a brownish red.
+Pyrope garnets are and make for a beautiful garnet.
+These are often very clean with few inclusions.

 The tsavorite garnets are actually green gemstones!
 This garnet birthstone is sure to impress with its stunning emerald green color.
 Because of its popularity, this is one of the most expensive expressions of the January birthstone.